If I have a humbucker in the bridge position of my Telecaster, can one of the coils be turned off with the three-way switch?

 A reader asked about turning off one coil of the bridge humbucker in his Telecaster via the three-way switch.
 What he proposed is:

 3. Both humbucker coils

-Yes, the pickup has 4 wires, and we can wire it so that both coils are on, but this is not how the pickup is designed to operate and it is unlikely that you will get a tone that comes close to the tone the pickup will produce when used correctly.
-For that matter, it is probably not really designed to be split either, and unless the pickup is actually designed to be split you probably wont get as good a tone from a split Humbucker that you will from an actual Single Coil.
-It’s just a “mod” to give you a different tone from time to time, not something meant to be “always on”.
+Yes, the pickup has four wires, and we can wire it so that both coils are on, but this is not how the pickup is designed to operate.
+Also, it’s unlikely that you will get a tone that comes close to the tone the pickup will produce when used correctly.
+For that matter, it is probably not really designed to be split either.
+So, unless the pickup is actually designed to be split, you probably won’t get as good a tone from a split humbucker as you will from an actual Single Coil.
+It’s just a “mod” to give you a different tone from time to time, not something meant to be “always on.”

-Therefore, in my opinion, using a push/pull tone control pot is the best way.
-With this design you can split the humbucker in the middle and bridge position giving you more tone options than asked for, and you have the full quality tone from the humbucker when it is not split.
-The diagram below shows how you can do this and assumes the wiring code for your humbucker is the same as the one the I provided, if not you will have to adjust accordingly.
+I believe, therefore, that using a push/pull tone control pot is the best way.
+With this design, you can split the humbucker in the middle and bridge positions giving you more tone options than asked for, and you have the full quality tone from the humbucker when it is not split.
+The diagram below shows how you can do this and assumes the wiring code for your humbucker is the same as the one that I provided; if not you will have to adjust accordingly.